Ashikaga, a Town with Abundant Natural Beauty, History, Culture and Flowers

 Ahikaga Takigi Noh

-The elegant traditional performance, Noh, originated in the Muromachi Period (14-16th century) is performed with Takigi Noh (firelight Noh) at Banna-ji Temple, which is the former residence of Ashikaga and its family temple.
+The elegant traditional performance, Noh, which originated in the Muromachi Period (14-16th century) is performed in the evening as Takigi Noh (Noh with torch light) at Banna-ji Temple, which has strong connection with the Ashikaga Clan.

 Traditional Crafts of Ashikaga